Park Bridge railway station

-Park Bridge Railway Station was a railway station on the Oldham, Ashton-under-Lyne and Guide Bridge Junction Railway (OA&GB) that served the village of Park Bridge, in the Medlock Valley near Ashton-under-Lyne's border with Oldham.
-It was sometimes known as Parkbridge, and one photograph of the station shows the station name board with the name as one word and immediately adjacent the signal box with it shown as two.
-The station opened on 26 August 1861 when the line opened.
+Park Bridge railway station was a stop on the Oldham, Ashton-under-Lyne and Guide Bridge Junction Railway (OA&GB) that served the village of Park Bridge in Tameside, Greater Manchester, England.
+It was located in the Medlock Valley near Ashton-under-Lyne's border with Oldham.
+It was sometimes known as Parkbridge; one photograph of the station shows the station name board with the name as one word and immediately adjacent the signal box with it shown as two.

+History

+The station opened on 26 August 1861, when the line opened.

 The station was located on an embankment leading up to the south side of the viaduct over the River Medlock.
-The main station building was on the eastern, down, side of the running lines leading on to the shorter of two platforms.
+The main station building was on the eastern, 'down' side of the running lines leading on to the shorter of two platforms.
 There was an access road and ramp from the Park Bridge Iron Works access road.

-A waiting shelter was provided on the other, longer, up platform, which appeared to be constructed from baulks of timber, perhaps re-used sleepers.
+A waiting shelter was provided on the other, longer 'up' platform, which appeared to be constructed from baulks of timber, perhaps reused sleepers.
 Access to this platform was via steps up the embankment from a footpath that ran along the bottom of the embankment.

-There were several goods sidings to the east of the station with no facilities other than a weighing machine.
+There were several goods sidings to the east of the station, with no facilities other than a weighing machine.
 A branch led from the sidings into the Iron Works.